greedoftheendless/Hyprland-files/README.md

 # Greed's Hyprland Dotfiles

 Welcome!
-This repository contains my personal Hyprland configuration, designed for a clean and efficient workspace.
+This repository contains my personal Nix OS configuration using Niri(Main) and Hyprland, designed for a clean and efficient workspace.

 Initially crafted with a **Catppuccin theme**, I've since refined it to a more **cyberpunk-inspired aesthetic**.
 The goal was a setup that's **clean, attractive, and minimalistic**, perfect for a daily driver without unnecessary animations or distractions.

 If you find this useful, please consider **starring the repository**!
-Your support is a huge motivator.

 Have an idea for a tweak or an improvement?
 Feel free to **submit a pull request**.
 Enjoy your Nixified OS!